Creamy pumpkin risotto with crispy haloumi pops and spicy chilli syrup is a wonderfully warming, comforting and impressive recipe.

 - To make the risotto, fry the onion in a splash of olive oil in a large frying pan.

 - When the onion is soft, add the garlic and fry for another 20 seconds or so then add the rice.
-Stir to coat the rice in the oil and aromatics then add the wine.
-Allow the wine to reduce then stir in the stock, ladle by ladle.
+Stir to coat th rice in the oil and aromatics then add the wine.
+Allow the wine to reduce then stir the pumpkin purée through the stock.
+Stir in the stock, ladle by ladle.
 Allow the rice to absorb the stock before adding more and stir continuously.
 It is this continuous stirring that creates the creaminess risotto is known for.

 - While you are making the risotto, combine all the ingredients for the syrup and allow to simmer for 10 minutes.
 Remove from the heat and set aside.